 By processing this type of waste in our operations, we are keeping these waste streams out of landfills, and eliminating our need to purchase clean water.

 A huge Win Win!

 We are now able to save 150,000 gallons of purchased water annually by recycling contaminated water based waste from our neighbors, saving them from the landfill and useless discharge after treatment.

 Placing an emphasis on sustainable development, and making investments in our process when prudent has been good business for Temarry.
-We have seen a trend where influential companies are looking for vendors and business partners that have sustainability in their D.N.A.
+We have seen a trend where influential companies are looking for vendors and business partners that have accomplishing sustainable development goals in their D.N.A.

 The numbers bear it out.
 Over the last three years, we have seen a 5,000% growth in our business.

-Emphasizing sustainability has not only improved our process, and allowed us to add new services to our offerings, but it has drastically improved our bottom line.
+Emphasizing sustainable solutions has not only improved our process and allowed us to add new services to our offerings, but it has drastically improved our bottom line.